 Agriculture and food minister Bruno Le Maire said of the ban, "France must be an example to the world in the quality of its food, starting with its children."

-Copies of Merriam Webster's Collegiate Dictionary were removed from 4th and 5th grade classrooms in southern California in January of 2010 after a parent complained about what she believed was explicit content about oral sex.
+Copies of The Merriam-Webster 10th Collegiate Edition were removed from fourth and fifth grade classrooms in a Riverside County's Southern California elementary school in January of 2010 after a parent complained about what she believed was explicit content about oral sex.
 The books were taken until a committee could determine if they were "age appropriate."
 They were brought back after just a few days, but parents were given the option of deciding if it was okay for their kids to have access to the dictionaries.
 Those that didn’t want it were given alternate books.